leozide/leocad/docs/README.txt

 ------------

 LeoCAD is a CAD program for creating virtual LEGO models.
-It's available or free under the GNU Public License v2 and works on the Windows, Linux and Mac OSX Operating Systems.
+It's available for free under the GNU Public License v2 and works on the Windows, Linux and macOS Operating Systems.

 Installation